Home » Finance » Military Financial Preparation: An Introduction

 Utilize Military and Civilian Benefits in Your Financial Preparations

-When first joining the military understanding your military pay factors, military benefits that can save you money, and tricks to reduce spending is crucial for financial planning.
-Understanding your finances from the start and developing a healthy cost-saving mindset can help you throughout your military career.
+Understanding your military pay factors, military benefits that can save you money, and tricks to reduce spending is crucial for financial planning.
+Understanding your finances and developing a healthy cost-saving mindset can help you throughout your military career.

 • Basic Military Pay – Determined by rank and time in service.
 Find updated military pay charts here.